Brendon Rodney

 Brendon Rodney (born 9 April 1992) is a Canadian sprinter.
-As a member of the Canadian men's relay team, he is a two-time Olympic medallist in the 4 × 100 metres relay, taking silver in 2020 and bronze in 2016.
+As a member of the Canadian men's relay team, he is a three-time Olympic medallist in the 4 × 100 metres relay, taking gold in 2024, silver in 2020 and bronze in 2016.
 He is also the 2022 World champion and 2015 World bronze medallist in the same event.

 Career

 Rodney attended St. Augustine Secondary School in Brampton.
 Rodney was named to Canada's team for the 2013 Summer Universiade.
 The following year he competed for Canada's team at the 2014 Commonwealth Games.
 He then competed as part of the Canadian team at the 2015 Pan American Games in Toronto.

 On his way to competing for Canada at the 2016 Summer Olympics, Rodney became just the second Canadian man to run the 200 m in under 20 seconds when he ran a 19.96 at the national trials in Edmonton, beating favourite Andre De Grasse.
 The win came just weeks after his mother almost died of a brain aneurysm.
 In July 2016, he was named to Canada's Olympic team.
 In addition to winning a bronze medal with the Canadian relay team, he competed in the men's 200 m event, placing third in the seventh of the preliminary heats.